callum-jones19/leadlight/notes/T2_break_notes.md

    can learn a lot.
 Again, it comes back to the idea that if I'm learning all this relatively foundational stuff, it seems a bit pointless not to make that what I actually code and implement first.
+   1. Plus, once I understand this, I will be able to come back to Baxandall with both a better understanding of audio filters and EQs in general, as well as a stronger understanding of Airwindows and Chris' programming style in general.